LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 are other objects contained by the type.
 In a data member section, the word ``data`` is followed by one or more data member names.
 Data member names follow the same rules as variable and method names.
-They can begin with an underscore or the characters A-Z and then can be followed by zero or more underscores, letters, numbers or period characters.
+They can begin with an underscore or the characters A--Z and then can be followed by zero or more underscores, letters, numbers, or period characters.
 Character case is irrelevant for data member names.

 Like variables, data members store values.
 Three values are unique to each